 Next, even if you know and trust the recipient, do you know and trust their security?
 Are they using a locked mailbox?
 Do they have trustworthy employees?
 Do they shred checks after online deposit?
 Do they use a bank that redacts account numbers in check images?

-The list goes on.
-But it boils down to one question: Are you willing to entrust the security of your identity to someone who asks you to be insecure with your payments?
+The list of security protocols goes on.
+But it boils down to one question: Are you willing to entrust the security of your identity to someone who asks you for an insecure payment?
 (Hint: Your answer should be "hell no!")

 You should always handle firearm payments some other way – checks are just too dangerous.
 But PayPal, Square Cash, Venmo, etc. all prohibit firearms, so they're out of the question.
 Here are some other options: